 “Walkers are dismissed…Walkers are dismissed.”

 They said it twice.
 I waited for that female voice to say those long-awaited words while the minutes passed — well after three o’clock I might add.
-I’d watch the clock above the teacher’s head.
-The house was so close, I could smell hickory chips in the fire.
+I’d watch the clock above the teacher’s head: click, click… The house was so close, I could smell hickory chips baking in the fire.

-Then, one day in the fall, when walkers were finally dismissed, I began walking up the street, and lo and behold, I saw my mother — in a taxicab — waiting for me.
+Then, one day in the fall, when walkers were finally dismissed, I began walking up the street alone, and without by brother.
+Lo and behold, I saw my mother — in a taxicab — waiting for me.
 No joke.
-I thought it was a hallucination, but I was eight and I hadn’t tried mind-altering drugs yet.
+I thought it was a hallucination, but I was eight, years away from trying mind-altering drugs.
 I could hardly believe what I was seeing.
-She was waving me towards her.
-I didn’t even have time to pinch myself, but it was real.
+She was waving me towards her into the cab.
+I didn’t have time to pinch myself, but it was real.

-I got into the cab.
-She was crying and hugging me, kissing me all over my face while we rolled away and headed straight to the Philadelphia airport.
-I was excited, but scared.
-I knew I’d just been kidnapped.
-And I knew my father was going to be worried and pissed off at her.
-What about school?
-What about clothes?
-I didn’t have more than the ones on my back.
-This fantasy come true became very strange.
-And I wasn’t paying much attention to her disposition either.
+I wasn’t paying much attention to her disposition either.
 I forgot all about her manic depression — that’s what we called it at the time.
-I’d been used to her ups and downs, but it had been a long time.
-I only knew I wanted my mom.
-But by the time we landed in Los Angeles, I remembered it all very clearly.
+I’d been used to her ups and downs, though, it had been a long time.
+I only knew I wanted my mommy.
+By the time we landed in Los Angeles, I remembered it all very clearly.

 When she wasn’t on the floor on the phone, she was sitting on the stinky blue couch, crying and hitting herself.
-I would try to stop her, but she kept trying to harm herself in one way or another, scratching herself with a tweezers on her arm, or punching herself in the head, saying she was a loser.
+I would try to stop her, but she kept trying to harm herself, scratching herself with a tweezers on her arm, or punching herself in the head.
+She kept saying she was a loser.
 She was a mess.
-I swung between crying for her or ignoring her, relieved when she’d sleep from popping a pill or two.
-I guess I forgot how bad it was, though I’d seen much worse.
-This time, no one was around to take care of her but me.
-When she slept, I did my homework, not even knowing if I was staying or going.
-Having my mom back was not as glittery as I had dreamed.
+I swung between crying for her, or ignoring her.
+I felt relieved when she’d take a tranquilizer to sleep.
+I guess I’d forgotten how bad it was, though I’d seen much worse.
+This time, no one was around to take care of her, but me.
+When she slept, I did my homework, not knowing if I was staying or going.
+Having my mom back was not as glittery, or magical, as I had dreamed.

-Eventually my nana made several visits to the motel and shook a glimmer of reality into her, mostly by yelling into her face.
-It didn’t take long after that – maybe three days – when Mom began to realize the obvious.
+Three days in, she began to realize the obvious.
 She couldn’t take care of me.
 She could hardly make me a bologna sandwich.
 Even when her mania subsided, she was left catatonic, robotically functional at best.
-And so they put me back on a plane with a TWA chaperon by my side.
+But she put me back on a plane back to Pennsylvania with a TWA chaperon by my side.

-Now that I was back in Allentown with Dad and Mike, things weren’t so bad.
+Now that I was back in Allentown with my Dad and brother, things weren’t so bad.
 In fact, a couple of weeks later something amazing happened.
 It was something so marvelous that I didn’t think about anything sad.
 Because on Thanksgiving day, it began to snow.

 Late in the afternoon, my dad yelled for us to come to the living room window, and there it was.
-It was as if God was shaking a giant box of instant mashed potatoes over Pennsylvania, only these were flakes of snow.
-Real snow.
-And they were quickly speckling up the grass in the front yard.
+It was as if God was shaking a giant box of instant mashed potatoes over Pennsylvania.
+Real snow quickly speckled up the grass in the front yard.
 It was the most magical moment in the history of our world.
-We’d never seen such a thing before and we hurried to get out there.
-We skidded around on the grass in our west coast sneakers, ate the snowflakes as they ‘d fall from above, and gathered up enough on the ground to throw at each other.
-The last thing we wanted to do was eat Thanksgiving dinner, but of course we did and the turkey made us tired – as expected.
-I remember going to bed early thinking about all the magical snowflakes.
-But always in the back of my mind was my parents’ unhappiness.
-Because I was still a child, I was still an optimist and wondered if there’d be hope for our family.
-A miracle fell from the sky after all.
-Why not?
+We’d never seen such a thing before and hurried to get out there.
+We skidded around on the grass in our west coast sneakers, ate the snowflakes as they fell from above, and gathered up enough on the ground to throw at each other, but not quite enough to pulverize the other’s face.
+The last thing we wanted to do was eat Thanksgiving dinner, but we did anyway.
+The turkey made us tired.
+I remember going to bed early thinking about snowflakes.
+Although, always in my ears, even still, I’ve heard faint screaming.
+People arguing.
+Although then, as a child, I remained an optimist.
+I held out hope for our family.

-With my mitten fingers, I began plucking the icicles off the ledges one by one.
-The differing lengths made interesting sounds, so I went to the next window and pulled them all off in one motion.
-They made a noise like someone sweeping a mallet across a xylophone as the ice broke away.
-It reminded me of a cartoon mouse playing skeleton bones like a marimba, which made me laugh.
-I went from window sill to window sill breaking off as many icicles rows as I could.
-The more satisfying the sound, the more I knew everything was going to be okay.
+Now I knew, it was only a matter of time; I quickly ran over to each windowsill in the neighborhood, and with my mitten fingers, I began plucking the icicles off the ledges one by one.
+The differing lengths made interesting sounds.
+At the next window, I’d pull them all off in one motion.
+They made a noise like someone swept a mallet across a xylophone while ice broke away.
+It reminded me of a cartoon sound effect.
+I laughed.
+There’s something.
+I broke off as many icicle rows as I could, destroying them before the sun could melt them away.
+Playing God.
+The more I’d break, and satisfying the sound, the more I thought I could make everything better.